petrosha/alphadev_test/README.md

   - As soon as the example is given only for 1440px all other resolutions are made according to my experience.
   - Redux/Toolkit is used for data management.
 Two slices are used - one for downloaded data and one for ui.
   - The menu is used for the page navigation.
 For small resolutions it changes to the burger-menu with additional full-screen component.
+  - Axios is used for the server conenction.
+The connection to server is made in useEffect hook as soon as it happens only once.
+  - The "Loading" notification is added to Speakers component for the case of slow connections.
   - The header stays over the page for any window scrolling position.
   - Placeholders are added for all links
   - All clickable elements have their :hover styles